Name Printer

 Coles, Ann Cochran Stewart's Washington almanac, for the year of our Lord, 1814.
 Being the second after Leap-year, and thirty-eighth of American Independence.
 Calculated for the lattitude [sic] and meridian of Philadelphia, By Abraham Shoemaker.

-Coles, Ann Cochran Stewart's Washington almanac, for the year of our Lord 1815.
-Calculated for the latitude and meridian of Philadelphia, by Abraham Shoemaker.
+Coles, Ann Cochran Cochran's Pennsylvania almanac, for the year of our Lord, 1813, being the first after Leap-year, and thirty-seventh—eighth of American Independence.
+Calculated for the meridian of Philadelphia, by Joshua Sharp.

 Coles, Ann Cochran Stewart's Columbian almanac, for the year of our Lord 1815.
 Being the third after Leap-year, and thirty-ninth of American Independence.
 Calculated for the latitude and meridian of Philadelphia, by Andrew Bears.